DavidWaumsley/NoScriptShow/content/blog/2024/ep7.md

 So it is more practical, should we try and do this for

 \[00:17:35\] **Nathan Wrigley:** ourselves.
 Okay.
 This is gonna be painful. so the idea is that we’re gonna ask the questions about.
-About this podcast and related website, and we have talked about it.
+About this chat and related website, and we have talked about it.
 Whether or not these are the kind of answers you’d like from a client, who knows, but we’re gonna be honest.

 We’re gonna say it as it is. all right, where do we begin? yeah,

-\[00:18:00\] **David Waumsley:** so what exactly do we want to accomplish with doing? we’re looking at the site really, but it is the whole podcast itself.
+\[00:18:00\] **David Waumsley:** so what exactly do we want to accomplish with doing? we’re looking at the site really, but it is the whole chat itself.
 But yeah, we’re doing that.
 Okay.
 Do you want me to

 \[00:18:10\] **Nathan Wrigley:** start?
 I’ll ask you the question and then you can answer it with your little bullet pointed list.